 - Paying for higher education.
 As college tuition costs continue to soar, many families are looking for ways to cover those expenses outside of borrowing student loans.
 A home equity loan is one avenue to pursue.

 - Making ends meet during retirement.
 Retirees often struggle with living on a fixed income.
 A home equity loan or HELOC can provide extra income to fill in the gaps.

 If you’re thinking about leveraging your home equity to finance your dream vacation, expensive wedding or luxury car, then you probably should save more aggressively instead to make those things happen.
 Don’t forget that if you’re not disciplined about how you use and repay your home equity loan and you run into financial trouble, you risk losing your home to foreclosure if you fall behind on payments.

 Home equity loan alternatives

-Because most credit cards have a variable interest rate, they can be riskier.
+Because most credit cards have a variable interest rate, they can be riskier than fixed-rate loans.
 The good news, however, is that you only pay interest on what you borrow and can reuse that available credit once it’s repaid.
 Watch out for annual fees and other account-related charges, though.

 Unsecured personal loan

 With an unsecured personal loan, there’s no collateral to secure the loan, which means interest rates are usually higher.
 If you have a lower credit score, that can also drive up the rate.
 You can use a personal loan for any purpose, and the interest rate and monthly payment amount are typically fixed.